digital transformation in supply chain transformation

 Digitizing a supply chain is no small feat, but it’s one companies need to approach holistically to realize success in the future.
 Opportunities for technology abound, bridging the gap between decision-making and results—from Internet of Things (IoT) sensors tracking physical shipments to machine learning algorithms with predictive costing models.
 At the center of it all, for shippers, is the transportation management software (TMS).

 A robust, well-integrated TMS like nVision Global’s Impact TMS is the heart of supply chain evolution for shippers.
-A TMS will dictate a majority of the decision-making involved in supply chain coordination, aligning everything from shipping providers and price to shipment monitoring and load management.
+A TMS will dictate a majority of the decision-making involved in supply chain coordination, aligning everything from shipping providers and prices to shipment monitoring and load management.
 It’s software that connects vital aspects of the supply chain and infuses them with the digital tools needed to transform them.

 COVID-19 has shown us how monumentally devastating global disruptors can be for supply chains.
 The silver lining?
 It’s also shown us how essential and important technology is for creating stability in the face of uncertainty.